makhomed/autosync/README.rst

 By default, if no directive ``save`` exists for specific interval, 1:1 replica will be created, and all snapshots, not existent on source server, will be deleted on local server for destination datasets.

-Snapshots will be deleted only if they not exists on the source server, so ``save`` directive can't force delete replicated snapshots, if these snapshots exists on the source server.

 ``delay`` defines delay in seconds between two sequential run of sync.
 Default value is 600 seconds.